OmniLayer/spec/README.md

 Implemented Features Only

-For unimplemented features, see the master branch of this spec
+For the complete spec, including unimplemented features, see the master branch of this spec

 Version 0.4.5.11 Smart Property Transaction 21 Edition